COLLAGEN TYPE II

 Chicken Collagen Type II, Chicken Type II Collagen, Colágeno de Pollo, Collagen II, Collagen Type II, Collagène de Poulet, Collagène de Type II, Collagène de Type II de Cartilage de Poulet, Collagène de Type II Hydrolysé, Hydrolyzed Chicken Collagen Type II, Hydrolyzed Collagen Type II, Type II Collagen.<br/><br/>

 Overview InformationCollagen is a protein that is part of cartilage, bone, and other tissues in animals and humans.
 People use collagen from chickens for medicine.

 Chicken collagen is used to treat joint pain associated with many types of arthritis and surgery, as well as back pain, neck pain, and pain following injury.

-How does it work?Chicken collagen is said to work by causing the body to produce substances that fight pain and swelling (inflammation), but this is unproven.
-Chicken collagen also contains the chemicals chondroitin and glucosamine, which might help rebuild cartilage.
+How does it work?Collagen type II is said to work by causing the body to produce substances that fight pain and swelling.
+But this is unproven.

 Uses & Effectiveness